codebatine/bestCoastEducation/README.md

 ## Create a sign in

 I made a 'Register' and 'Sign in' page.
-The information typed in 'Registration' is stored in Local Storage and fetched from 'Sign in' if the email and password are the same.
+The information typed in 'Registration' is stored in users.json and fetched from 'Sign in' if the email and password are the same.

 ## Add Courses

+##

+Use http://localhost:3000/courses for data.json
+Use http://localhost:4000/users for users.json